1st Durham Volunteer Artillery: 142nd (Durham) Heavy Battery

-Authorised on 31 October 1915, this 4-gun battery was formed from 1/1st and 2/1st Heavy Batteries of the Durham RGA.
+After 15 months' training in the Cleadon hills, the Durham RGA's heavy batteries had been sent to Woolwich, where they were equipped with modern 60-pounder guns and completed their training.
+142nd (Durham) Heavy Battery was authorised on 31 October 1915 as a 4-gun battery formed from 1/1st and 2/1st Heavy Batteries.
+Under Maj J.L.
+Marr, who had commanded the Durham RGA's heavy battery since 11 September 1912, it was regarded as a TF unit not a 'New Army' (Kitchener's Army) like the other units formed by the Durham RGA.
 It embarked for the Western Front on 21 March 1916 and joined Second Army in the Ypres Salient.
-On 31 July, the battery transferred to Fifth Army fighting the Battle of the Somme, where the 60-pounder guns of the heavy batteries were called upon for counter-battery (CB) fire.
+On 31 July, the battery transferred to Fifth Army fighting the Battle of the Somme, where the 60-pdr guns of the heavy batteries were called upon for counter-battery (CB) fire.
 On 5 October 1916, 142nd Heavy Bty was brought up to a strength of six guns when it was joined by a section from 176th Heavy Bty.

 Moving a 60-pounder during the Third Ypres offensive, September 1917.

 In April 1917, 142nd Heavy Bty supported the Canadian Corps' successful attack on Vimy Ridge as part of the Arras Offensive.
 Maximum use was made of observation balloons and aircraft to pinpoint opposing batteries for the heavies' CB fire.
 The battery rejoined Fifth Army on 1 September in time for the Battle of the Menin Road Ridge and subsequent battles of the Flanders Offensive.
 By the final Second Battle of Passchendaele, conditions for the British artillery were very bad: batteries were clearly observable and suffered badly from CB fire, while their own guns sank into the mud and became difficult to aim and fire.